 Bandbox is a hugely successful magazine, a glamorous monthly cocktail of 1920s obsessions from the stock market to radio to gangland murder.
 Edited by the bombastic Jehoshaphat "Joe" Harris, the magazine has a masthead that includes, among many others, a grisly, alliterative crime writer; a shy but murderously determined copyboy; and a burned-out vaudeville correspondent who's lovesick for his loyal, dewy assistant.

-Thomas Mallon has given us a madcap and poignant book that brilliantly portrays the gaudiest American decade of them all.
+A madcap and poignant book that brilliantly portrays the gaudiest American decade of them all.